 Keep Your Pets Away From The Action

-During your move, the best way to reduce stress on your pets is to keep them in the quiet area as possible.
+During your move, the best way to reduce stress on your pets is to keep them in a quiet area as possible.
 If you don’t want to leave them with a friend or a kennel for the day, at least keep them away from the action.

 Make Sure Your New Place is Safe and Secure